Housing

 Home Repairs

-Some local organizations will help older homeowners with free minor repairs by vetted and trained volunteers such as replacing a screen or simple electrical or plumbing repairs.
-There are also online options such as NextDoor to find such help but be mindful that you have no way of knowing whether someone is trustworthy or not.
+Some local organizations will help older homeowners with free minor repairs by vetted and trained volunteers, such as replacing a screen or simple electrical and plumbing repairs.
+There are also online options, such as NextDoor, to find such help, but be mindful that such websites do not vet individuals.

-Not doing planned maintenance to your home can be very expensive and could make it harder to age in place there.
+Dealing with unplanned maintenance on your home can be very expensive and could make it harder to age in place there.
 You may want to hire a certified home inspector, just as you would when selling your home, to take a hard look and make recommendations

 • Home Repair for the Elderly Program offers minor home repairs for eligible low and moderate income elderly in Fairfax County.
 The County will provide one week’s crew and up to $500 for materials.
 (703) 246-5179 TTY711